sinha-rakshit/API_amazon/README.md

 ## Usage

-You can access the API endpoints using tools like `curl`, Postman, or any other HTTP client.

 The **Amazon Scraper API** can be a fundamental component for building a price comparison website, which can be accessed using tools like `curl`, Postman, or any other HTTP client.

 Here's how the Amazon Scraper API can be utilized: